roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 So, we just finished responding to requests by using `HttpResponse()` to send back a string of HTML (just like we did when using Express for the first time using `res.send()`).

-Now we want to step it up by rendering a template instead.
+Now let's move beyond the baby step by rendering a template instead.

 Just like how Express can use different templating engines (Jade, EJS, etc.), so can Django.